Frequently Asked Questions

 - Bring a printed copy of it to the pharmacy

 - Show it to your pharmacist on your phone

 You can keep this card with you and continue to save on each fill for ZOLOFT through December 31, 2022.

 Who is eligible to use the ZOLOFT Savings Card?

-To be eligible to use a ZOLOFT Savings Card, you must:
+To be eligible to use a ZOLOFT Savings Card: